praveen-palanisamy/praveen-palanisamy.github.io/_posts/2022-01-16-life-time-resources-mental-digital-physical.md

 Learning to optimize for maximizing Life-Time-Resources/Long-Term-Rewards using the Mental-Digital-Physical/Markov-Decision-Process Framework as a Human/Agent is the Goal.

 [Reward is enough](https://www.sciencedirect.com/science/article/pii/S0004370221000862)?
 TBD

+Creating and executing ideas that cause physical changes is a key to attain human-level intelligence.
+A reward signal should point towards creativity for Artifical Intelligence(AI) beyond human-level, general intelligence.
+AI Agents should collectively figure out what the _Goal_ is (if there is _one_) and what the _Reward_ is (if it is _enough_).

+## Open Notes

+- Artificial Neural Networks (ANNs), regardless of their size (deep or wide or large # of learnable parameters), trained using Supervised learning methods alone are less likely to be "conscious".
+They are less likely to provide "good explanations" to their own outputs.
+By definition, in Supervised learning, the ANNs are told/instructed/supervised to learn a given input-output mapping.
+These mappings are existing knowledge that humans posses today.
+- Datasets and simulators created by humans have a lot of bias and creativity in them that may not reflect the truth or the physics of the world we live in.
+- Mimetic evolution is several orders of magnitude faster than genetic evolution.
+- Replicating/transferring knowledge/intelligence/code to other humans through memes happens faster than replicating/transferring biological code through genes